GIScience/gis-training-resource-center/content/Wiki/en_qgis_layer_concept_wiki.md

 ## Have you "lost" your layer? <a id="have-you-lost-your-layer"></a>

-Right click on your layer -> `Zoom to layer(s)`
+Right click on your layer → `Zoom to layer(s)`.

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_zoom_to_layer.mp4"></video>

 ## Move layers in the hierarchy <a id="move-layers-in-the-hierarchy"></a>

-* Move a layer up and down in the Layer panel by drag-and-drop
+* Move a layer up and down in the Layer panel by drag-and-drop.
-* Move a layer to the top: Right click on your layer --> `Move To Top`
+* Move a layer to the top: Right click on your layer → `Move To Top`.

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_layer_hierarchy.mp4"></video>

 ## Change Layer Name <a id="change-layer-name"></a>

-Right click on your layer --> `Rename Layer`
+Right click on your layer → `Rename Layer`.

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_rename_layer.mp4"></video>

 ## Layer properties <a id="layer-properties"></a>

 Each layer has additional properties that you can view and customise.
-The most important are
+The most important are:

 * __Information:__ An overview of the layer name, file format, storage location, spatial extent, number of features (objects),...
 * __Symbology:__ Display mode of the layer, style, transparency,...